HarshPanchal18/DevOps/linux/Linux.md

 If you look in the different run level directories, you'll find programs that start with either an "S" or "K" for startup and kill, respectively.
 Startup programs are executed during system startup, and kill programs during shutdown.

+## Level up your systemd management skills

+1. Mask a Service (Prevent It from Starting at All)

+    ```bash
+    sudo systemctl mask nginx
+    ```

+    - Completely disables the service by linking it to /dev/null.
+    - Useful for stopping problematic or deprecated services from ever starting, even manually.

+    To reverse:

+    ```bash
+    sudo systemctl unmask nginx
+    ```

+2. Analyze Boot Performance

+    ```bash
+    systemd-analyze blame
+    ```

+    - Shows which services slowed down your system’s boot.
+    - Helps identify bottlenecks or unoptimized services.
+    If you want a full breakdown:

+    ```bash
+    systemd-analyze critical-chain
+    ```

+    It’s useful to know that blame doesn't include parallelization effects, while critical-chain does.

+3. Create and Edit Custom Unit Files Safely

+    ```bash
+    sudo systemctl edit nginx
+    ```

+    - Opens a drop-in override file in /etc/systemd/system/nginx.service.d/override.conf.
+    - Great for making safe, update-resistant changes without editing the original unit.
+    - After editing, reload systemd: sudo systemctl daemon-reload

+4. Set Service Resource Limits (CPU, Memory, I/O)

+    ```bash
+    [Service]
+    MemoryMax=500M
+    CPUQuota=50%
+    ```

+    - Add to the override file or unit file to constrain services.
+    - There are other options like IOWeight=, TasksMax=, etc.
+    - Note that CPUQuota=50% = 50% of a single CPU core.
+    - Apply and reload:
+    sudo systemctl daemon-reload

+5. Start Services Conditionally (On Demand)

+    ```bash
+    sudo systemctl start nginx.path
+    ```

+    - Use .path and .socket units to start services when a file is created or a socket is triggered.
+    - Great for performance, only run the services when needed.

+6. Monitor Service Restarts Automatically

+    ```bash
+    systemctl show nginx | grep -i restart
+    ```

+    - See current restart behavior (Restart=, RestartSec=).
+    - For auto-restart on failure:

+    ```bash
+    [Service]
+    Restart=on-failure
+    RestartSec=5
+    ```

+7. Check If a Service Is Enabled for a Target (Boot Level)

+    ```bash
+    systemctl list-dependencies multi-user.target
+    ```

+    - See what services are enabled under different targets (graphical.target, multi-user.target, etc.).
+    - Useful for boot analysis or troubleshooting non-starting services.
+    - You could use systemctl is-enabled <service> as a simpler check.

+8. Isolate to a Target (Single User Mode, etc.)

+    ```bash
+    sudo systemctl isolate rescue.target
+    ```

+    - Switch the system to a new target (runlevel) immediately.
+    - Use rescue.target for maintenance mode, graphical.target for full GUI.
+    - Note that this stops all other services not part of the target.

+9. Trigger a Reboot with Reason Logging

+    ```bash
+    sudo systemctl reboot --message="Kernel upgrade complete"
+    ```

+    - Tags the shutdown with a custom reason.
+    - Useful for postmortem logs and audits
+    - The message is available in:

+    ```bash
+    journalctl -b -1
+    ```

+10. Simulate Commands with “--dry-run”

+    ```bash
+    systemctl start nginx --dry-run
+    ```

+    - Predicts what would happen without making changes.
+    - Great for scripting and cautious automation.
+    - But keep in mind that not all systemctl subcommands support --dry-run equally.

+11. Alias Your Most Used Commands

+    ```bash
+    alias srs="sudo systemctl restart"
+    alias slg="journalctl -u"
+    ```

+Save them in your `~/.bashrc` or `~/.zshrc` to save time and reduce typos.
+And make sure to always test changes safely.